Apollys/SC2RandomUnitComposition/README.md

 Every output unit composition is guaranteed to be able to attack anything in the game.
 For example, Oracle + Colossus would be automatically rejected as an invalid unit composition.
 (In grey areas, I err on the side of safety, so something like High Templar + Immortal would be rejected even though technically you could storm all air units, since it's not reliable in practice.)

+---

-Of course, human judgment supercedes simple algorithms, so if you get a ridiculous combination you can reroll with just two keypresses.
+Of course, human judgment supercedes simple algorithms, so if you get a ridiculous combination you can always reroll with just two keypresses.

+---

 Future refinements:
  * Matchup-specific unit values - for example, Adepts are very strong in PvZ but quite weak in PvT, so a PvZ Adept could have value 6 while PvT adept has value 2-3.